What is Quantum Computing and How Does a Quantum Computer Work

 How does a quantum computer work?

-Quantum computing basically takes the advantage of the property of subatomic particles to exist at any timein more than one state which is very strange as well as useful.
+Quantum computing basically takes the advantage of the property of subatomic particles to exist at any time in more than one state which is very strange as well as useful.
 The tiniest of the particles behave because of this, which results in quick operations using less energy.

 Like I said earlier, quantum computers are based on qubits, which operate in accordance with the two key principles of quantum physics; the superposition and the entanglement.

 Superposition is the concept that a qubitat the same time can be both a 1 and a 0.
 Entanglement is that in a superposition, qubitscan be correlated with each other which means, the state of one can depend on the state of another.
-By using these two principles of quantum physics, it enables quantum computers to function in some ways that these can solve difficult problems that are difficult to solve or intractable for present computers.

 A single qubit can exist in states 1, 0 or any superposition of the two basic qubits.
 Again, a pair of qubits can be in any superposition of 4 states and three qubits can be in a superposition of 8 states.
 Generally, a quantum computer with n qubits can represent simultaneously superposition of up to 2 different states.